Differentially Henselian Fields: Sections of Differentially Henselian Fields

 Now we consider the case where $a_\alpha$ is differentially transcendental over $L_\alpha$.
 By $\aleph_1$-saturation, there is an element $b \in \O_v$ such that $\res(\Jet(b)) = \Jet(a_\alpha)$.
 By a similar argument to the algebraic case, $b$ cannot satisfy any differential polynomial over $L_\alpha$.
 Let $L_{\alpha+1}=L_\alpha\la b \ra$.
 As before, $L_{\alpha+1}$ is a differential subfield of $\O_v$.

 For a limit ordinal $\alpha$, we set $L_\alpha = \bigcup_{\beta<\alpha} L_\beta$.
 Taking $L = L_\kappa$, we find that this is a maximal subfield of $\O_v$ with the desired property. \end{proof}

 \begin{rmk} The condition that $(K, v, \partial)$ is $\aleph_1$-saturated is only needed in the case where $(Kv, \delta)$ contains differentially transcendental elements over $\Q$.
-It is easy to see this is necessary, as otherwise $(K, v, \partial)$ may be differentially algebraic over $\Q$.
 In the case that $(Kv, \delta)$ is differentially algebraic over $\Q$, the above result holds without $\aleph_1$-saturation. \end{rmk}